Stem cells in a beaker

 Novo Nordisk makes decisions with the intent to benefit patients and society, and with respect for applicable ethical codes and company values.

 We recognise and respect that stem cell research and development of cell therapies may give rise to ethical questions that need to be thoroughly discussed in society.
 We are committed to being part of an open discussion about these matters, particularly in relation to the use of human pluripotent stem cells for the development of new medicines.
-This concerns both the use of cells that are derived from a fertilised human ovum, known as human embryonic stem cells, and those derived from adult cells that are reprogrammed back to stem cells, known as induced pluripotent stem cells.
+This concerns both the use of cells that are derived from adult cells that are reprogrammed back to stem cells, known as induced pluripotent stem cells.

 We encourage a clear international legislative framework and regulations around the use of human pluripotent stem cells that also ensures that the knowledge obtained can be used for development of cell therapies to help people suffering from serious chronic diseases.